 Welcome to Atlanta, GA.
 Upon arrival, settle in at our comfortable hotel and meet our Discoveries Director and fellow travelers at this evening’s welcome reception.

 After a satisfying breakfast we leave Georgia and travel to Anniston, AL. Here we meet with a historian at one of the country’s newest National Parks to learn about the Freedom Riders fight for equality.
-Next we head to Birmingham to visit the Golden Flakes Snack Factory.
-We’ll see firsthand the production process of Golden Flake snacks, from fresh whole potatoes and corn to the completed packages of tasty snacks.
-After lunch, we’ll visit the Arlington House and Gardens.
-This beautiful and historic home is on the National Register of Historic Places.
+Next, we will savor a delicious homemade southern lunch at Arlington Home and Garden.
+After lunch, we tour this beautiful and historic home that is on the National Register of Historic Places.
 The two-story frame structure was built in the mid-1800s and features antebellum-era Greek revival architecture.
-Next we are transported back to the 1950s and 1960s at the Birmingham Civil Rights Institute.
+Then we are transported back to the 1950s and 1960s at the Birmingham Civil Rights Institute.
 As an interpretive museum and research center, this renowned museum depicts the struggles of the Civil Rights Movement.
 Tonight we relax in downtown Birmingham at the 100-year-old Tutwiler Hotel, a National Historic Landmark.
 B, L

-Today we learn about the internationally-acclaimed Gee’s Bend Quilters.
+This morning we travel to Selma to meet our local guide for a tour of Selma.
+See the Brown Chapel AME Church, the George Washington Carver Home, the First Baptist Church and the Jackson Home where Dr. King stayed when he came to Selma and much more.
+This afternoon we visit Camden for a delicious southern lunch and to learn about the internationally-acclaimed Gee’s Bend Quilters.
 These women developed a distinctive, bold, and sophisticated quilting style reminiscent of Amish quilts and modern art, passing their skills down through at least six generations.
-In Camden, we stop for a delicious southern lunch before visiting local Betty Anderson’s Camden Shoe Shoppe Museum and the Black Belt Cultural Center.
+After lunch we call on the local Betty Anderson’s Camden Shoe Shoppe Museum and the Black Belt Cultural Center.
 Wilcox County born and raised, Betty Anderson grew up surrounded by heritage arts that were created out of necessity from her family making their own soap and clothing, to furniture and quilts.
-In addition, Betty’s father was a successful entrepreneur who ran the longest open business by an African American.
 At the nearby Black Belt Cultural Center, local artisans display their talents and their own unique art.
 Tonight we enjoy a comfortable stay in Mobile.
 B, L

 DAY 4-MARDI GRAS MUSEUM/USS ALABAMA/STORYBOOK CASTLE